 This frame looks identical to the one used on the E-ST900, a decent sturdy frame with relaxed geometry suited for the novice or intermediate rider.

 Who is the Rockrider E-ST 520 bike aimed at?

 For riders wanting to have all the benefits of a decent quality mid-drive hardtail electric mountain bike without having to fork out a couple of grand, the E-ST 520 is ideal.
-Just like its more expensive counterpart it’s going to be incredibly versatile and be suitable for use on or off the road.
+Just like its more expensive counterpart, it’s going to be incredibly versatile and be suitable for use on or off the road.
 There are the usual mounting points for a rear rack and mudguards, making this model suitable for commuting, leisure riding and hitting the trails on the weekend.

-It really boils down to whether you need the slightly more powerful motor and battery.
-I think Decathlon have released another winner here.
+It boils down to whether you need the slightly more powerful motor and battery.
+I think Decathlon has released another winner here.
 There’s been a big gap in pricing for electric mountain bikes. £1000-£1200 will usually buy you a good hub motor e-MTB, but when it comes to mid-drives, there was always a jump of around £300.

 What the Rockrider E-ST520 does is fill that gap in the market perfectly.
 It will also make it a more tempting proposition for people wanting to buy through the Cycle to Work Scheme.

 Another great value electric mountain bike from Decathlon, I look forward to trying this one out.

 If you have purchased one of these recently, please feel free to leave feedback below in the comments section.
 Thanks for reading.